sak311819/PIC16F690.X/readme.md

 The code uploaded here has been only tested in proteus simulation software.
 If you test this code in hardware and identify any issues, please report it in the comments/bug/pull request etc.
+#Note:
+This code is under development and cannot be used in safety critical applications where it can cause damage to equipment, personnel at work or medical applications etc.